-

 In addition to the usefulness of play and playfulness in academic education as highlighted in the previous paragraph, the concepts are truly more compatible with legal education than one might think.
 Research, higher education, and law share intrinsic features that play theorists attribute to play.9xAll three have specific boundaries in time and space (see Huizinga, 1980, pp. 10-11.
 Csikszentmihalyi & Bennett, 1971, p.
 46), are to a certain extent played voluntarily (see, Huizinga, 1980, p.
 7. See also Csikszentmihalyi & Bennett, 1971, pp. 45-46), are distinctly set apart from everyday life (see Huizinga, 1980, pp. 8-9, 19, 21), promote the formation of social groupings (Huizinga, 1980, pp. 12-13), and have the ability to captivate and engage the researcher, student, teacher, or lawyer (Huizinga calls this captivation ‘absorption’, see Huizinga, 1980, p.
 13. See also Thomas & Seely Brown, 2011, p.
 76, Csikszentmihalyi & Bennett, 1971, p.
 47).
 Moreover, many law schools already offer at least one form of play: role-play in moot court courses.
 Also, it might be argued that play is inherent to law since role-play occurs during lawsuits10xThe players dress up in robes and play specific roles; see Huizinga, 1980, p.
 77. and legal reasoning and argumentation – fundamental parts of the legal profession – are in fact a game of skill and contest (Huizinga, 1980, pp. 76, 78).11xWolthuis analyzed the play elements of (Dutch) parliamentary argumentation in Wolthuis, 2007, pp. 12, 32.
 Philosophy, too, might be seen as play or a game, just as aspects of play can be noted in some of university’s traditions (see Huizinga, 1980, pp. 152-156).12xAcademia harbors traditions that include dress-up by students (graduation) and professors (inaugural speeches) and studying in itself might fall within the definition of play as given by Huizinga.
 Research itself is a playful endeavor, where curiosity and inventiveness are of importance.
 Using play and playfulness as tools for learning could, therefore, be a natural way of teaching law.

 If we are interested in using play and playfulness in our classrooms, we first need a definition of these two concepts.
 Sutton-Smith and Tanis have made it clear that a distinction has to be made between the concept of play and the concept of playfulness (see also Stenros, 2015, p.
 54).
 Even though that difference is not black-or-white and the concepts are often used interchangeably, in general terms, play refers to the activity or content of play whereas playfulness refers to the mental state of being lighthearted, which is often the case during play (Sutton-Smith, 1997, p.
 147; see also Tanis, 2012, p.
 7).
 Providing a conceptualization of play and playfulness has proven difficult as scholars from many different disciplines have approached these concepts from various points of view (Sutton-Smith, 1997, p.
 6; see also Tanis, 2012, pp. 6-7).
-To provide a starting point for the use of play and playfulness in jurisprudence courses, I will draw upon the insights of leading play theorists.
+To provide a starting point for the use of play and playfulness in jurisprudence courses, I will draw upon the insights of leading play theorists.3.1.1 Play

 Play can be understood as the activity or content of playing and manifests itself, for instance, in games (Tanis, 2012, p.
 7).13xApart from a critical redefinition of Huizinga’s characteristics of play, Caillois offers a categorization of various games.
 Games are a only one way for play to manifest itself, and according to Caillois, there are four categories of games: games of competition and skill (agon), games of chance (alea), games of mimicry, and the experience of vertigo (ilinx).
 See: Caillois, 1961, pp. 12, 14-26; Tanis, 2012, pp. 43-44; Csikszentmihalyi, 2008, pp.72-74.
 Huizinga characterizes play as a free activity, consciously outside everyday life, unconnected to material interest and unserious (although players may be completely absorbed in the play), with its own boundaries of time and space, its own rules, holding tension and promoting the formation of social groupings that surround themselves with secrecy (Huizinga, 1980, p.
 13; Biesty, 2003, p.
 43).
 Caillois agrees with Huizinga that play is voluntary, separate, unproductive (as play – for example, gambling – may have material interests, but it does not create wealth or goods) (Caillois, 1961, p.
 5), uncertain, and centered around precise rules (Caillois, 1961, p.
 9).
 However, Caillois contests the need for secrecy of social groups and adds a new feature, namely, play as being make-believe (see Caillois, 1961, p.
 7).14xAccording to Caillois, rules and make-believe preclude one-another because rules and make-believe both create an alternate reality for the player and these two features therefore show the same function of play.
 See: Tanis (2012), p.
 43. Following this argument, however, leads us to the assumption that make-believe might also be understood as a part of the characteristics ‘outside ordinary life’ (Huizinga) and ‘separate’ (Caillois), as make-believe entails that something not truly exists in ordinary life, but rather in a separated, fictional sphere, apart from ordinary life.
 In addition to the uncertainty of play as described by both play theorists, Csikszentmihalyi and Bennett explain that play is grounded in possibility, as play offers the player possibilities of choice within a playground limited by rules.
 In the end, the choice of action is voluntary made by the individual player (Csikszentmihalyi & Bennett, 1971, pp. 45-46).
 During deliberation between choices of action, the player might experience anxiety, especially since there are too many opportunities for action that are often incompatible (Csikszentmihalyi & Bennett, 1971, pp. 45-46).
 However, play also offers the player the opportunity to be absorbed immensely and to enjoy an optimal experience and corresponding pleasure (Csikszentmihalyi, 2008, p.
 71; see Tanis, 2012, p.
 51).15xThe features that describe flow or an optimal experience are very similar to those of play and playfulness.
 Play can improve an individual’s problem-solving abilities and reduce stress (see Tanis, 2012 p.
 51).
 According to some researches, play also facilitates learning in adult life (e.g., in the workplace) and creativity.
 Moreover, in correspondence with Huizinga’s idea that play promotes social grouping, play is helpful in community building (Tanis, 2012, p.
 54).